DOI-ONRR/blog-nrrd/src/pages/hallway-study-state-offshore-navigation/index.md

 - May not get the whole picture of how a user is using product

 ## Why focus on the state and offshore region pages?
-In Spring 2024, we reassessed our search engine functionality for the revenue data (NRRD) website, and the state pages and offshore region pages appeared in our search results.
+In Spring 2024, we reassessed our search engine functionality for the revenue data (NRRD) website, and the state pages and offshore region pages appeared in our search results, but there wasn't an easy way to access them.
 It was a good reminder that they exist and we should revisit them.
 These pages contain a few sentences about the location and then links to filtered datasets within Explore data and Query data sections of the site.
 To get a sense of these pages, you can access the [Oklahoma state page](https://revenuedata.doi.gov/explore/states/OK/) and the [Atlantic offshore region page]( https://revenuedata.doi.gov/explore/offshore-regions/atlantic/).

 Our analytics showed that there was a moderate number of users viewing the state and offshore region pages.
 However, the revenue data website did not provide navigation for users to find these pages through the homepage or other website pages.
 This issue of missing page navigation violates accessibility guidelines, so our team prioritized it for hallway testing.